vijayshree-jayaraman/TNEC-GP-Elections-2019/README.md

 ## Contributing

 This is my first time doing this, so let me know if anything can be improved!
+If you do use this dataset, I would really appreciate if you could let me know how it came of help

 ## Software